 Dear Tau Alumni & Parents,

-It's my pleasure to reach out to you as the current Tau Chapter Grand Master.
-First, I want to thank the Tau Seniors (Pledge Class '20) and the previous Executive Committee, especially Griffen Croix (past GM), for their dedication, hard work, and guidance throughout their undergraduate tenure.
+It is my pleasure to reach out to you as the current Tau Chapter Grand Master.
+I want to thank the Tau Seniors and the previous Executive Committee, especially Ryan Jinnette ‘21 (past Grand Master), for their guidance and dedication to this Chapter.
+They left a lasting impact on

-I'm proud and excited to report that Tau is doing well.
-This year, we signed more than 60 new pledges in the fall and spring, bringing the Chapter roster to 170 undergraduates.
-Tau currently ranks 6th in size on the Inter-fraternity Council.
-Tau is performing well academically, earning an overall GPA of 3.50, ranking above the current University average.
+I’m proud to report the Tau Chapter once again had a great year.
+We signed 61 new pledges in the fall, bringing the Chapter roster to 171 undergraduates.
+Tau currently ranks 7th in size on the Inter-fraternity Council.
+Tau is performing well academically, earning an overall GPA average of 3.54, ranking above the current University average and an improvement from last year.

 Kappa Sig has a strong presence in campus-wide organizations, most notably the Silver Spurs and Texas Cowboys.
-Ten Kappa Sigs are members of the Silver Spurs, and four of our brothers are members of the returning Cowboys.
-We look forward to increasing our numbers as the Cowboys re-establish themselves.
-Tau brothers won the Silver Spurs' annual Chili Cook-Off and participated in its Spring Jam.
-Collectively, the Silver Spurs raised $150,000 for the Neighborhood Longhorns Program.
-Will Gallagher '21 (Grand Procreator) was also recently elected as BEVO XV's handler for the next year, so look for him on game days!
+Ten Kappa Sigs are members of the Spurs, and eight of our brothers are members of the Cowboys.

-The Warren Residence Hall and Lodge are still among the most impressive fraternity houses on campus.
-They serve as a living space for the undergrads and a gathering place for our brotherhood to thrive and prosper.
-We are working with the Parents' Association to bring capital improvements to the property this summer.
-Top ideas include:
+The Warren Residence Hall and Lodge are still among the most impressive fraternity properties on campus.
+They serve as the living space for undergraduates and a gathering place for our brotherhood to thrive and prosper.
+We are working with the Parents’ Association to bring capital improvements to the property this summer.
+These ideas include:

-We owe a debt of gratitude to Alumnus Advisor Matthew Ziemnicki '08 and Assistant Alumnus Advisor Grant Shaffer '19.
-They have been enormously helpful to the Executive Committee and the Chapter at large in our efforts to increase ritual proficiency.
-We will be forever grateful for their mentoring.
+We also owe a debt of gratitude to Alumnus Advisor Matthew Ziemnicki ‘08 and Assistant Alumnus Advisor Grant Shaffer ‘19.
+They have been enormously helpful to the Executive Committee and the Chapter as a whole in our efforts to increase ritual proficiency.
+We will forever be grateful for their mentoring.

-Your support has been instrumental in the success of the Tau Chapter.
+Your support has been instrumental to the success of the Tau Chapter.
 From rush referrals to donations, guidance, and more, your contributions have made a significant difference.
 I want to personally acknowledge the dedication that parents and alums have shown us.
-You have made our time at Kappa Sig Tau incredibly special.
+You have made our time as UT Kappa Sigs incredibly special.
 Thank you for everything you do!

 Grand Master